gavinmcfarland/writing-a-better-readme/README.md

         name: config
     }
     ```
-4. If the code is only a snippet of a code from a larger context, provide some explanation to help the user and help demonstrate this using an ellipsis in comments.
+4. If the code is only a snippet of a code from a larger context, provide some explanation to help the user and help demonstrate this using an ellipsis.
     ```json
     // package.json